 In June 2019, Kate completed another original expedition when she became the first person to cycle the entire Namibian coastline, a 1621km sand cycling expedition from the mouth of the Kunene River on the Angolan border, along the Skeleton Coast and the Namib Desert to the Orange River mouth on the South African border.

-Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2023).
-To prepare, polar expeditions have been completed in Svalbard (Arctic Norway), Northeast Greenland and Arctic Canada and since 2018, a preparatory expedition in either polar conditions, on sand or at altitude has been performed on each continent.
+Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2024/25).
+To prepare, polar expeditions have been completed in Svalbard (Arctic Norway), Northeast Greenland and Arctic Canada and since 2018, a preparatory expedition – in either polar conditions, on sand or at altitude – has been performed on each continent.
 These include: the Baja Divide in Mexico, Iceland, the Finke River in Australia, the Indian Himalaya, Namibia’s Skeleton Coast, the Andes, the Altiplano & the Atacama in South America and Queen Maud Land, Antarctica.
+In September 2023, Kate completed Breaking the Cycle Across Australia, an 8617km fatbike expedition from Australia’s most easterly point, Cape Byron, to its most westerly, Steep Point.

 Breaking the Cycle education aims to help prepare our future leaders to make informed decisions to create a better world.
 Students across the globe can follow Kate’s preparatory activities and Antarctic expedition and partake in the Breaking the Cycle Education learning modules and lessons with the end goals of creating their own projects.

-On 26th January 2023, Kate was awarded a Medal of the Order of Australia (OAM) for services to adventure sport.
+2023 was a big year for Kate.
+On 26th January, Kate was awarded a Medal of the Order of Australia (OAM) for services to adventure sport and on 1st November she received the Australian Geographic Society’s prestigious Spirit of Adventure award (presented to those whose efforts reflect courage, strength, determination and the ability to overcome obstacles in pursuit of their goals).
 In March 2016, The University of Western Australia awarded Kate an Honorary Doctor of Education degree for services to education and community.
 She is a Fellow of the Royal Geographic Society (UK), a member of The Explorers Club (New York), an Honorary Advisor for the Duke of Edinburgh’s International Award and a Scout Ambassador.
 Kate’s Australian and African expeditions were Official Activities for the United Nations Decade of Education for Sustainable Development (UNESCO).

 In 2014, Kate’s documentary ‘Njinga’ won two awards at the Action on Film International Film Festival in Los Angeles – best cinematography and best documentary (sport).
 ‘Njinga’, Kate’s second book, complements the documentary; her first, Out There and Back, chronicles the Australian expedition.
 Kate’s latest production, a 4-part TV series about the Namibian expedition, Diamonds in the Sand, has been broadcast around the world (eg – National Geographic Asia, CNBC, Outside TV) and received more than 25 million views.